quixio/quix-samples/csharp/advanced/Bridge.AssettoCorsa/README.md

 ## Contribute

-Submit forked projects to the Quix Github repo.
+Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.
 Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.

 ## Open source

-This project is open source under the Apache 2.0 license and available in our GitHub repo.
+This project is open source under the Apache 2.0 license and available in our [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.

 Please star us and mention us on social to show your appreciation.